Camille Claudel

 Camille Rosalie Claudel (/fr/; 8 December 1864 – 19 October 1943) was a French sculptor known for her figurative works in bronze and marble.
-She died in relative obscurity, but later gained recognition for the originality and quality of her work.
-The subject of several biographies and films, Claudel is well known for her sculptures including The Waltz and The Mature Age.
+She died in relative obscurity.
+Later in the 20th century, she gained renewed attention and recognition for the originality and quality of her work.

+Since that time, she has been the subject of several biographies and films.
+Claudel is well known for her sculptures, including The Waltz and The Mature Age.

-The national Camille Claudel Museum in Nogent-sur-Seine opened in 2017.
+The Camille Claudel Museum was established in Nogent-sur-Seine, where she lived as a teenager.
+It opened in 2017.
 Claudel was a longtime associate of sculptor Auguste Rodin, and the Musée Rodin in Paris has a room dedicated to her works.

-Sculptures created by Claudel are also held in the collections of several major museums including the Musée d'Orsay in Paris, the Courtauld Institute of Art in London, the National Museum of Women in the Arts in Washington, D.C., the Philadelphia Museum of Art, and the J. Paul Getty Museum in Los Angeles.
+Sculptures created by Claudel are also held in the collections of several major museums including the Musée d'Orsay in Paris, the Courtauld Institute of Art in London, the Art Institute of Chicago, the National Museum of Women in the Arts in Washington, D.C., the Metropolitan Museum of Art in New York City, the Philadelphia Museum of Art, and the J. Paul Getty Museum in Los Angeles.

 Early years

 Camille Claudel was born in Fère-en-Tardenois, Aisne, in northern France, the first child of a family of farmers and gentry.
 Her father, Louis-Prosper Claudel, dealt in mortgages and bank transactions.
 Her mother, the former Louise-Athanaïse Cécile Cerveaux, came from a Champagne family of Catholic farmers and priests.
 The family moved to Villeneuve-sur-Fère while Camille was still a baby.
 Her younger brother Paul Claudel was born there in 1868.
-Subsequently, they moved to Bar-le-Duc (1870), Nogent-sur-Seine (1876), and Wassy-sur-Blaise (1879), although they continued to spend summers in Villeneuve-sur-Fère, and the stark landscape of that region made a deep impression on the children.
+Subsequently, they moved to Bar-le-Duc (1870), Nogent-sur-Seine (1876), and Wassy-sur-Blaise (1879), although they continued to spend summers in Villeneuve-sur-Fère.
+The stark landscape of that region made a deep impression on the children.

-From the ages of 5 to 12, Claudel was educated by the Sisters of Christian Doctrine.
+From the ages of five to 12 Claudel was educated by the Sisters of Christian Doctrine.
 While living in Nogent-sur-Seine at age 12, Claudel began working with the local clay, regularly sculpting the human form.

-As Camille grew older, she enriched her artistic education with literature and old engravings.
+As Camille grew older, she enriched her artistic education with literature and the study of old engravings.
 Her mother Louise did not approve of Claudel's "unladylike desire to become an artist."
-Her father was more supportive and took examples of her artwork to their artist neighbor Alfred Boucher, to assess her abilities.
+But her father was more supportive and took examples of her artwork to their artist neighbor Alfred Boucher, to assess her abilities.
+Boucher later moved to Paris and had a successful career as a sculptor.
 Boucher confirmed that Claudel was a capable, talented artist and encouraged her family to support her study of sculpture.
-Camille’s family provided her with the same education as her brother, leading her to reach a limitation in facilities in the area.
-Camille moved with her mother, brother, and younger sister to the Montparnasse area of Paris in 1881.
-Her father remained behind, working to support them.
+Camille’s family provided her with the same education as her brother, leading her to reach the limitation in facilities in the area.

+In 1881 Louise took Claudel, her brother, and younger sister to Paris, where they lived in the Montparnasse area.
+The children would have more education there.
+Her father remained behind in the north, working to support them.